Sri-Chandana20/SQL-Consumer-Goods-Sales-Analysis/README.md

 ### Key Business Questions Solved

-- **Customer Analysis:**
+- **Customer Analysis**

-  New customers per month

-  Repeat customers

-  First order within 30 days

-  Customers ordering from multiple categories

-- **Revenue Analysis:**
+**1. Customers with no orders -** Every customer placed at least one order, indicating strong customer conversion and engagement.

+**2. New customers per month -** April saw a significant increase in customer acquisition compared to other months.
+This could indicate the success of a marketing campaign, a seasonal event, or promotional activities

+**3. First order within 30 days of signup -** Every customer placed their first order within 30 days of signing up.
+It indicates strong customer activation and engagement.
+The business appears to be effective in encouraging customers to make their first purchase soon after registration.

+- **Product Performance Analysis**

 Total revenue per product

+Top 5 products by revenue

+Products never ordered

+Best-selling product by quantity

+Total quantity sold for each product

-  Revenue by category
+Total revenue by category

+- **Business Performance Analysis**

-  City-wise revenue
+City-wise total revenue

+Monthly orders

 Monthly revenue trend

-  AOV

-- **Product Analysis:**

-  Best-selling product

-  Products never ordered

-  Top 5 products by revenue
+Average order value (AOV)

 [Check out the Data import queries here](https://github.com/Sri-Chandana20/SQL-Consumer-Goods-Sales-Analysis/blob/main/Data%20import.sql)